BenjaminKyamanywa/playground/ground_011/04 - Product Filter/Building a product filter.md

 ```

-- This funciton filters products based on selected categories from checkboxes
+- `filterProducts` function filters products based on selected categories from the checkboxes.
 - We use `filter` to create a subset of `products` that match selected categories.
 - It enables dynamic product filtering without page reloads, providing users with tailored content based on chosen options.